akuity/kargo-render/docs/docs/20-environment-branches.md

 Continuous delivery platforms, like [Argo CD](https://argoproj.github.io/cd/) or [Flux](https://fluxcd.io/), commonly integrate with tools such as these.
-Argo CD, for instance, can easily detect the use of Kustomize or Helm (but not ytt) and utilize embedded versions of those tools to render such configuration into plain manifests that are appropriate for a given environment.
+Argo CD, for instance, can easily detect the use of Kustomize or Helm and utilize embedded versions of those tools to render such configuration into plain manifests that are appropriate for a given environment.
 While, at a glance, this may seem convenient, relying on these integrations to perform